 17. Krems – one of the oldest and most beautiful towns in Austria

-The main reason visitors come to Krems and the Danube is for its postcard-friendly setting along the River Wachau.
-Among its renowned wines are well-known, and the UN has recognized it as an international heritage site.
+Visitors come to Krems and the Danube mainly because of its postcard-friendly setting along the River Wachau.
+Its renowned wines are well-known, and the UN has recognized it as an international heritage site.

 The hotel has a long history dating back to the 16th Century.
-It has been renovated and updated over the years, but it still retains its historic charm and elegance.
+It has been renovated and updated over the years but still retains its historic charm and elegance.

 18. Admire the heavenly Hohe Tauern National Park

-The Hohe Tauern National Park is one of the most beautiful and diverse parks in Austria.
+The Hohe Tauern National Park is one of Austria’s most beautiful and diverse parks.
 The park is home to a number of different animal and plant species, including the golden eagle and the chamois.

 There are a number of great places to stay near the Hohe Tauern National Park.
 One of the most popular is the Hotel Schloss Mittersil.
 This pet-friendly hotel features free parking, a wellness spa, a pool, and a bar.

-The Bodensee, also known as Lake Constance, is a large lake in Central Europe that borders Switzerland, Austria, and Germany.
+The Bodensee, also known as Lake Constance, is a large lake bordering Switzerland, Austria, and Germany in Central Europe.